BitFunnel/NativeJIT/README.md

 * Latency and throughput demands require low cost for compilation.

-We're still in the early stages of open sourcing this code, which means that we don't yet have proper documentation and reasonable starter examples.
-Here's a trivial "Hello, world" level example:
+Here's trivial "Hello, world" level example that computes the area of a circle:

 ~~~
 #include "NativeJIT/CodeGen/ExecutionBuffer.h"